RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 For that Category Theory gives an abstraction called [`Functor`](https://en.wikipedia.org/wiki/Functor_(functional_programming)?useskin=vector).
-Functor allows to change a value inside of a generic context to some other value with the same or a different type but without changing the context.
+A functor allows to change a value inside of a generic context to some other value with the same or a different type but without changing the context.
 Sounds scary, but `Option::map` does more or less the same thing: